 Everyone responds differently to stress and anxiety, but it’s not uncommon to want to bake when things feel uncertain (or downright scary).
-With coronavirus, quarantine, and self-isolation some of the watchwords of the moment, it’s prime time for self-soothing measures too.
+With coronavirus still a constant factor and plenty else in the news weighing on many minds—not to mention the official arrival of fall and impending gloomy weather—it’s prime time for self-soothing measures too.
 So if you’re apt to tie on an apron and turn on your oven when you’re in need of comfort, we have some easy baking recipes you can make with pantry staples.

 See all of our COVID-19 coverage for more information on what you can do, including for others in need right now—and remember to wash your hands often.
 Then get them dirty with flour and butter and feel a little calmer, at least for a while.